nasa/trick/docs/documentation/miscellaneous_trick_tools/TrickOps.md

   labels:              <-- optional list of labels for this sim, can be used to get sims
       - model_x            by label within the framework, or for any other project-defined
       - verification       purpose
-  build_command:       <-- optional literal cmd executed for SIM_build, defaults to trick-CP
+  build_args:          <-- optional literal args passed to trick-CP during sim build
   binary:              <-- optional name of sim binary, defaults to S_main_{cpu}.exe
   size:                <-- optional estimated size of successful build output file in bytes
   phase:               <-- optional phase to be used for ordering builds if needed